Apostle to the Apostles

 In his teenage years, Jesus may have been sent to India to study in the great Buddhist universities there, returning in AD 25.
 Here he would have been taught methods of meditation and healing. (source: Barry Page, The Historical Jesus Found) Alternatively, he may have been sent to other Essene communities in Egypt for the same purpose.

 Jesus began his ministry in AD 29.
-The group of disciples and followers of Jesus were called Nazarenes who derived their teaching and practices from the Essenes at Qumrâm.
+The group of disciples and followers of Jesus were called Nazarenes and they derived their teaching and practices from the Essenes at Qumrâm.

 Jesus called his apostles ‘Fishers of Men’.
 Much later, in the Grail Legends, the keepers of the Grail were called “The Fisher Kings”. http://www.annebaring.com/anbar54_grail.html#grail_3